biniya1mmerkin2/Online_Room_Reservation/README.md

 # Work flow of the project
-inorder to use your email for forget password first you hava to configure your gmail account 1,This is online room reservation user checkin and checkout first 2,if the room is available in the specified date the user directed to signup page 3,user signup and login with username and password 4,in the profile page of user user clicks the cart info and request for booking
+inorder to use your email for forget password first you hava to configure your gmail account 1, This is online room reservation user checkin and checkout first 2,if the room is available in the specified date the user directed to signup page 3,user signup and login with username and password 4,in the profile page of user user clicks the cart info and request for booking